123Haynes/tomcat-manager/README.md

 Download and Install
 --------------------

 For Python 2.x, please use the python2.x branch.
-For Python 3.x and newer, just use HEAD.
+For Python 3.x and newer, use the master branch.

 On OS X, *nix, or *BSD, put the script in `~/bin` and rename it to `tomcat-manager`.